ehtishamasghar13/AWS-EKS-Terraform/README.md

 # 2. Create Kubernetes Manifests from docker-compose.yaml file

-- I create secret.yaml file to
+- I create secret.yaml and Configfile for application envs.
 - I create Deployments with their Service of Frontend, API and Database.

+# 3. Create Terraform script to deploy EKS cluster
+- Create S3 bucket to store the Statefile.
+- I create VPC using VPC module in Terraform
+- Then I create EKS cluster in private subnet of created VPC using Terraform.